idomo1/night-mode-enabler/README.md

 The app is available on [Google Play](https://play.google.com/store/apps/details?id=com.damien.nightmodeenabler).

-Makes use of Data Binding and Material Theming.
+Makes use of Jetpack Compose and Material Theming.

 ## Dependencies
 * AndroidX
 * Material components
+* Compose
 * No DI framework